 With big changes are expected at the state level, and exciting changes happening at the federal level, it’s making 4/20 very exciting!

-This is an exciting time for cannabis in New Jersey with Governor Phil Murphy expected to end cannabis prohibition and create a legal market for responsible adult-use cannabis.
+This is an exciting time for cannabis in New Jersey.
+Governor Phil Murphy is expected to end cannabis prohibition and create a legal market for responsible adult-use cannabis.
 Moving toward that direction, Murphy announced the expansion of the medical marijuana program in New Jersey.

-A number of bills have been introduced in New Jersey.
+Several bills have been introduced in New Jersey.
 However, few have advanced in the legislature.
-In order for a bill to become law it is introduced, then advanced through committees, where it is generally revised and changed.
+For a bill to become law it is introduced, then advanced through committees, where it is generally revised and changed.
 When the bill is ready, it is “moved” and voted on by the larger legislative body.
 Bills can also be killed or sent back to the committee.
 Eventually, a bill will get to the governor’s desk where he can sign it, veto it, or send it back for even more changes, known as a conditional veto.

 In New Jersey, the reaction to cannabis legalization has been mixed.
 Some towns such as Old Bridge, Point Pleasant Beach, and Ocean and Monmouth counties passed bans on cannabis and urged other towns to do the same.
 Some towns such as Parsippany-Troy Hills agreed to allow a dispensary.
 Other towns such as Asbury Park and Atlantic City have publicly expressed support for cannabis to be allowed in their towns.